 Nano Hone Advanced Abrasives is a family operated surfaces manufacturer designing every component of sharpening systems for chefs, woodworkers, and scissor sharpeners alike.

 The designs are drawn and created by Harrelson "Hap" Stanley, and all machined parts are manufactured and processed in Massachusetts.
 Hap established and operated Shapton USA for over a decade, and now with over thirty years of experience in sharpening and design, his knowledge has culminated in the creation of Nano Hone products.

 Offering stones, stages, ponds, and plates of various functions, they provide everything required for a substantial or casual sharpening station.

-"Nano" is in reference to the small scale at which they take measurements to check the flatness of thier stones and plates (most of which have height differentials of only a few microns!)
-To "Hone" is to sharpen, and they believe that the lessons in sharpening apply to those of any zen practice.
+"Nano" is in reference to the small scale at which they take measurements to check the flatness of their stones and plates (most of which have height differentials of only a few microns!)
+To "Hone '' is to sharpen, and they believe that the lessons in sharpening apply to those of any zen practice.
 Sharpen your edge, sharpen your mind.